← All playbooks

 • About 10 minutes and your phone nearby.

-If your domain lives at GoDaddy, add Microsoft 365 mail through the same account.
-DNS records get configured for you — no copy-pasting MX values, no waiting on a support thread.
+If your domain and mail live with the same provider, add the mail product through that same account.
+DNS records get configured for you.
+No copy-pasting MX values, no waiting on a support thread.

 Add professional email to your domain